Efficient Autoregressive Inference for Transformer Probabilistic Models: Related Work

-\paragraph{Autoregressive joint density estimation.} Autoregressive approaches are widely used for joint density estimation, from neural autoregressive density estimators \citep{larochelle2011neural,uria2016neural,germain2015made} to normalizing flows \citep{kingma2016improved,papamakarios2017masked,huang2018neural,de2020block, patacchiola2024transformer}, and order-agnostic autoregressive models~\citep{uria2014deep, hoogeboom2022autoregressive,liu2024generative}.
-Within the NP literature, our method is related to the Autoregressive Transformer NP (TNP-A; \citealp{nguyen2022transformer}) which duplicates targets into queries and observed values.
-While TNP-A uses this duplication for both training and inference, we recognize it is only needed for likelihood evaluation. \citet{bruinsma2023autoregressive} showed that deploying standard NPs autoregressively improves joint predictions but requires expensive context re-encoding at each step.
-Our buffer mechanism combines insights from both approaches: like TNP-A, we enable parallel likelihood evaluation, and like \citet{bruinsma2023autoregressive}, we model autoregressive dependencies while training on independent targets -- our separate buffer architecture avoids both TNP-A's training overhead and the re-encoding bottleneck.
+\paragraph{Autoregressive joint density estimation.} Autoregressive approaches are widely used for joint density estimation, from neural autoregressive density estimators~\citep{larochelle2011neural,uria2016neural,germain2015made} to normalizing flows~\citep{kingma2016improved,papamakarios2017masked,huang2018neural,de2020block,patacchiola2024transformer} and order-agnostic autoregressive models~\citep{uria2014deep,hoogeboom2022autoregressive,liu2024generative}.
+Most directly related is the Autoregressive Transformer NP (TNP-A;~\citealp{nguyen2022transformer}), which duplicates targets into queries and observed values for both training and inference.
+We recognize that this duplication is only needed for \arxiv{predictive density} evaluation, not training. \citet{bruinsma2023autoregressive} showed that deploying standard NPs autoregressively improves joint predictions but requires expensive context re-encoding at each step.
+Our buffer combines insights from both approaches: like TNP-A, we enable parallel \arxiv{predictive density} evaluation, and like \citet{bruinsma2023autoregressive}, we model autoregressive dependencies while training on independent targets, but our separate buffer architecture avoids both TNP-A's training overhead and the re-encoding bottleneck.